Insure4Sport Logo

 The Manchester City 2017/18 team is statistically the best ever to win the Premier League.
 This team achieved 100 points, scored 106 goals, won 32 games from 38 and finished 19 points clear of second place.
 It also won 18 consecutive matches, gained an amazing 2.63 points per game away from home and scored an eye-watering 3.21 goals per game at the Etihad.
 Yes, per game.

-What are the highs and lows?
+What are the highs and lows of the Premier League?

-When you’re comparing champions over 27 years, you’re going to stumble across some fluctuating data.
+When you’re comparing champions over 33 years, you’re going to stumble across some fluctuating data.
 After all, no one team is the same.

 Manchester City’s record points total in 2017/18 is 13 points higher than the average achieved by a Premier League winning team.
 The Centurions reached 87 points with five games to spare, which puts their dominance into perspective.
-If the 2019/20 Liverpool team wins its next two matches, it will match the average points of a Premier League winning team with seven games to spare.

 The lowest ever points tally of a title-winning side was recorded by Manchester United in 1996/97.
 This team won 21 games overall and fewer than two-thirds of its home matches.

 When it comes to victories, Pep Guardiola’s Manchester City side has proved the most ruthless, winning 32 games two seasons on the trot.
-Not only did the 2017/18 side win 18 straight games, the 2018/19 team won its last 14 consecutive matches.
+Not only did the 2017/18 side win 18 straight games, but the 2018/19 team won its last 14 consecutive matches.
 Talk about consistency.

 The only other team to reach at least 30 wins was Antonio Conte’s Chelsea 2016/17 side.
-At the time, this team’s number of wins was a Premier League record, and this feat is made all the more remarkable by the fact it won only three of its first six games.
+At the time, this team’s number of wins was a Premier League record, and this feat is made all the more remarkable by the fact that it won only three of its first six games.
 Following a 3-0 defeat by Arsenal early in the season, it won 27 of its next 32 matches as Conte’s 3-4-3 formation reaped rewards.

 In an amazing parallel to the aforementioned Manchester City teams, Jose Mourinho’s Chelsea sides of 2004/05 and 2005/06 also achieved the same number of wins two years in a row.
 The 2005/06 team won a then-record nine consecutive games at the start of the season, which culminated in another then-record of 17 wins from the first 19 games.

 No surprises for guessing which team recorded the fewest defeats of any Premier League winning team.
-The ‘Invincibles’ didn’t lose a Premier League game between May 2003 and October 2004 and Arsenal’s 49-game unbeaten run is still a record in the English football league’s 132-year history.
+The ‘Invincibles’ didn’t lose a Premier League game between May 2003 and October 2004, and Arsenal’s 49-game unbeaten run is still a record in the English football league’s 132-year history.

 The average team to lift the Premier League trophy wins 26 of its games.
 The Arsenal 2001/02 side won exactly this many games, as did the ‘Invincibles’ and the 2014/15 Chelsea team.